Redux vs local state

 - when it’s contained to a single component

-- when it’s contained to a few components with clearly separated domain (ie. modal and its sub-components)
+- when it’s contained to a few components inside clearly defined domain (ie. modal and its sub-components)

 - when you need to hold simple values like numbers, strings or booleans with limited usage